Ariocarpus retusus Scheidw.

 Anhalonium elongatum, Anhalonium furfuraceum, Anhalonium prismaticum, Anhalonium retusum, Ariocarpus confusus, Ariocarpus elongatus, Ariocarpus furfuraceus, Mammillaria furfuracea

-Ariocarpus retusus is one of the largest and fastest-growing species of the genus, known for its slow growth.
-The stem is grey, or blue-green, flattened, globose, rounded on top, up to 5 inches (12.5 cm) tall and up to 10 inches (25 cm) in diameter.
-Despite its slow growth, often taking 10 years to reach flowering age, the retusus is a desirable cactus for cultivation, having attractive flowers and an interesting form.
+Ariocarpus retusus is one of the largest and fastest-growing species of the genus Ariocarpus, known for its slow growth.
+The stem is grey or blue-green, flattened globose, up to 5 inches (12.5 cm) tall, and up to 10 inches (25 cm) in diameter.
+Despite its slow growth, often taking ten years to reach flowering age, it is a desirable cactus for cultivation, having attractive flowers and an interesting form.
 The flowers are white to pink, occasionally with reddish midribs and up to 2 inches (5 cm) in diameter.